 Should You Wait or Buy Now?

 What’s not in question is the trajectory.
 Integrated graphics have reached a point where a sub-liter mini PC can run Cyberpunk 2077 at playable frame rates, handle 4K video editing, and drive four displays simultaneously.
-Whether you buy a Panther Lake NUC now at premium early-adopter pricing or wait for the lineup to mature and prices to settle, the Arc B390 has moved the floor of what Intel’s compact hardware can deliver — and that benefits everyone shopping for a mini PC in 2026.
+With the NUC 16 Pro starting at $999 and the EVO-T2 offering enthusiast-grade connectivity at $1,899, the Panther Lake lineup now spans a wide range of budgets and use cases.
+The Arc B390 has moved the floor of what Intel’s compact hardware can deliver, and that benefits everyone shopping for a mini PC in 2026.